 - Injury to yourself or others; and/or

 Driving while under the influence can be easily prevented.
 If you know you are going to be drinking, give your keys to someone you can trust; designate a driver who you know will be sober; spend the night where you are if possible; or call a ride-share service.

 Although you are able to plan ahead for yourself, you cannot plan ahead for others celebrating during the holiday weekend.
 It is important to be aware of others on the road, especially during this the Fourth of July Holiday.
-Attorney Brian White & Associates knows how important it is to keep the public safe and the roads clear of intoxicated drivers.
+Attorney Brian White Personal Injury Lawyers knows how important it is to keep the public safe and the roads clear of intoxicated drivers.
 We have successfully handled many crashes involving a defendant who was driving while intoxicated.